Tyrn/wei/the-insider-en.typ

      "Haven't you tamed the tax collectors?"

      "We?
 Come on, Bemish, every  month...
-They apologized - we  wouldn't do it but we were ordered to..."
+They apologized---we  wouldn't do it but we were ordered to..."

      "Who exactly signed the order?"